 (61) The Chair of School Board may exclude a student permanently from a course where a student has:

-(62) At the end of each study period (sessions and trimesters), upon notification of final grades, the Director, Student Experience Team shall provide all Heads of School, Chairs of School Boards and Director, SCU International with a list of students whose academic performance provides grounds for exclusion as described in clause (60)b and (61)b and (61)c, above.
+(62) At the end of each study period (sessions and trimesters), upon notification of final grades, the Director, Student Administration Services shall provide all Heads of School, Chairs of School Boards and Director, SCU International with a list of students whose academic performance provides grounds for exclusion as described in clause (60)b and (61)b and (61)c, above.
 A Head of School, Chairs of School Board or the Director, SCU International may at any time seek a list of students whose academic performance provides grounds for exclusion.